mcabaj/nmt-metrics/README.md

 ### Local installation

-To install this dependency to your local maven repo run this :
+To build this library and install to your local maven repo run this :

 ```
 mvn clean install